-CONCLUSION AND FURTHER WORK
+6. CONCLUSION AND FUTURE WORK

 We have proposed a method for the real-time deformation and consumption of a low-polygon model during combustion by procedurally generated fire.
-By doing so, we have extended our work in (Amarasinghe and Parberry 2011b) to low-polygon models.
-We have performed simulation of realtime deformation and consumption of any model regardless of the size of the triangles.
+By doing so, we have extended our work in Amarasinghe and Parberry [2, 4] to lowpolygon models.
+We have performed simulation of real-time deformation and consumption of any model regardless of the size of the triangles.
 We have focused on the performance with a reasonable amount of realism sufficient to trigger willing suspense of disbelief in the game player.
 Our simulations have performed well on a model with low-polygon count and large triangles.

-We intend to investigate the extension of our method to solid models, and to investgate a better approximation to heat boundary expansion.
+Most of the models used in video games appear to be shell models, with a hollow interior.
+Deformation of shell models is different from solid models.
+We intend to investigate the extension of our method to solid models, and to investigate a better approximation to heat boundary expansion.